f0r4y312/jquery-stylesheet/README.md

 Let's first create an instance of a $.stylesheet object. $.stylesheet() is a factory function, so `new $.stylesheet()` and `$.stylesheet()` basically do the same thing.

+> If no rules exist for the selector, then a new CSS rule for this selector will be added to the page
+> when it's styles are being set.
+> New rules are added to the last `style` element introduced into the page by jQuery StyleSheet.

     var $ss = $.stylesheet('.page');

 Now let's check what the value of the `background-attachment` style is